AhmedAbdelerhman/authenticated-products/README.md

 1. open termenal in code dirctory
 2. docker copmose up --build
    - the app will be accessible from url http://localhost:8080
-3. wait 20 secound to init the database pokemone
+3. wait 20 seconds to init the database pokemon
 ## Example Request and Response